nieksand/cpp-bloom/README.md

 dependencies, this does not leverage a unit testing framework.
 Just run the demo program and you will see the test results.

-In addition to unit testing, the false-positives performance of the bloom filter was compared against theoretical results:
+In addition to unit testing, the bloom filter false-positives counts have been compared against the theoretical expected behavior:

 ![Bloom Filter False Positives](https://github.com/downloads/nieksand/cpp-bloom/bloom-error-performance.png)